michaelaichem/michaelaichem/README.md

 👨‍🎓 I am a PhD candidate at University of Konstanz, Germany.

-👀 I’m interested in software development, statistics, network visualisation, and mixed reality.
+👀 I’m interested in software development, statistics, data visualisation, and mixed reality.

 🌱 I’m currently learning the MERN stack.